 Your pressure switch works with the pressure tank to regulate pressure and operate the pump.
 We inspect the switch contacts and wiring to ensure everything is safe and working properly.

-This is an examination for leaks in your visible water lines.
-We also inspect the lines for corrosion and rot.
-We make sure your well system piping is able to hold the necessary pressure to provide water to your home.
+This is an examination for leaks in your water lines.
+We also inspect the visible lines for corrosion and rot.
+We ensure your well system piping can hold the necessary pressure to provide water to your home.

 5. Pressure Tank Check

-A properly working well pressure tank preserves the life of your well pump and pressure switch.
-We make sure it will build and hold the correct pressure, ensuring a long life for your well pump.
+A properly working well pressure tank helps to preserve the life of your well pump and pressure switch.
+We check the air pressure and ensure the tank builds and holds the correct water pressure.

 6. Pump Amps Test

 Your submersible well pump is the “heart” of your well system.
-We read the amps to make sure your pump is in good working condition.
+We read the amps to ensure your pump is in good working condition.

-What are the Benefits of a 6-Point Inspection?
+What are the Benefits of an Annual 6-Point Inspection?

-As a rule of thumb, it’s better to prevent issues than react to them.
+As a rule of thumb, preventing issues is better than reacting to them.
 Preventive maintenance reduces the likelihood of unexpected issues by promoting optimal equipment performance.
 Preventive maintenance takes a proactive approach towards maintenance.
 Let’s take a closer look at the benefits.

 Prevent Emergencies

-The lack of routine maintenance can cause your water well equipment to slow down over time.
+The lack of routine maintenance can cause your water well equipment to slow down.
 After constant use, equipment will begin to deteriorate.
 The deterioration process may go unnoticed at first, but there will come a point when you notice a significant change – and often, it’s too late.
 Preventative maintenance can prevent or slow down equipment deterioration.
-Inspections are a necessary part of preventive maintenance and ensure that equipment is safe to use.
+Inspections are necessary for preventive maintenance and to ensure that equipment is safe.
 Regular inspections help prevent downtime due to unexpected failure.

 Prolong Equipment Life

-Owning a home requires vital maintenance to ensure efficiency and minimize unforeseen and costly repairs.
+Homeownership requires vital maintenance to ensure efficiency and minimize unforeseen and costly repairs.
 Regular service and care prolong the use of your well components.
 Maintenance entails much more than just fixing broken equipment.
 Inspections ensure that equipment is functioning as the manufacturer intended.
-Long-term, preventive maintenance programs can help extend the overall lifespan of your equipment.
-The better you care for your equipment the longer it will last.
+Long-term preventive maintenance programs can help extend the overall lifespan of your equipment.
+The better you care for your equipment, the longer it will last.
 Routinely repairing minor issues before they result in equipment failure will save you time and money.

 Preempt Extra Fees

-According to one report, about a third of homeowners did not have any money saved for home repairs, but 44% experienced an unexpected repair within the first year of owning their home.
-You can help reduce the burden of a surprise repair by setting aside funds each month for maintenance tasks and emergencies.
+According to one report, about a third of homeowners had no money saved for home repairs, but 44% experienced an unexpected repair within the first year of owning their home.
+You can help reduce the burden of a surprise repair by setting aside monthly funds for maintenance tasks and emergencies.
 Even if you cannot save a lot, anything is better than nothing, and it’ll add up over time.
-Preventive maintenance helps homeowners detect problems early when issues are still relatively easy and inexpensive to fix.
-When you experience an emergency situation you are at the mercy of the contractor, so to speak.
-They will dictate availability, cost, any extra fees for nights and weekends, etc. A water outage will almost never be convenient and it could mean rescheduling work or other plans—which may cost you even more money.
+Preventive maintenance helps homeowners detect problems early when issues are relatively easy and inexpensive.
+When you experience an emergency situation, you are at the mercy of the contractor, so to speak.
+They will dictate availability, cost, any extra fees for nights and weekends, etc. A water outage is rarely convenient and could mean rescheduling work or other plans—which may cost you even more money.

 If you’ve been relying on reactive maintenance but want a solution that will save you money, time, and stress, it’s time to turn to preventive maintenance by C&J Well Co.
 While there are some initial costs to get started, you will end up saving a lot in the long term.
 Consistency, trustworthiness, and quality are three elements that keep C&J as a reputable company people trust.
 Make the switch today with C&J, and you’ll see the savings—schedule your 6-point inspection today!